-Patrol Officers assigned the use of body-worn camera and video systems will adhere to the operational objectives, policies, responsibilities and procedures outlined in this policy so as to maximize the effectiveness and utility for the body-worn video system and the integrity of evidence and related video documentation.
+The use of body-worn camera systems provides persuasive documentary evidence and helps defend against civil litigation and allegations of officer misconduct.
+Patrol Officers assigned the use of body-worn camera and video systems will adhere to the operational objectives, policies, responsibilities, and procedures outlined in this policy to maximize the effectiveness and utility for the body-worn camera system and the integrity of evidence and related video documentation.
 District employees who violate this policy will be subject to disciplinary action, up to and including termination.